GRADING EXAMINATIONS are held

 waiting period is two years, then three years from

-DAN GRADES are attempted ONLY by personal invitation from the Chief
+DAN GRADES can be attempted ONLY by personal invitation from the Chief

 Instructor.
 SHODAN - literally meaning first level, signifies the